-There are probably as many types of wire cutters available, as there are types of wire and there is hardly a trade or profession in the world today that do not use some form of wire cutters.
+There are probably as many types of wire cutters available, as there are types of wires and there is hardly any trade or profession in the world today that does not use some form of wire cutters.

 Jewelers, doctors, electricians, auto mechanics, florists, and even firemen depend on the quality of their wire cutters to deliver professional results.
 Although most specialized wire cutters have no application in the DIY market, there are nevertheless several types of wire cutters that should be in every handyman’s toolbox.